-Founder and Managing Director of EV consultancy Retyna, Director of ChargeNet, New Zealand’s largest EV charging network, and Vice-Chair Australia and New Zealand Chapter of Women+ of EVs
+I am the founder and Managing Director of EV consultancy, Retyna; Director of ChargeNet, New Zealand’s largest EV charging network; and Vice-Chair Australia and New Zealand Chapter of Women+ of EVs.